agroce/naucs499sp20/README.md

 * Hunt for **ROUND TRIP** properties, especially: these are subtle, hard to get right, and present all over the place.
 This is when f(g(x)) should be x again.
 File systems and containers are even like this (read(write(data)) should just get you the data; get(key, set(key, value)) ought to be value.
 And compression libraries should not change data.

 * We looked at a real bug in c-blosc2 found with DeepState

+CLASS 17:

+* The midterm will be Friday of the week assignment 2 is due; we'll review Mon & Wed

+* We looked at simulating hardware.
+Why?
+Real hardware is slow, hard to inject faults in, and may be expensive/dangerous to mess with/not exist

+* We looked at simulated resets in https://github.com/agroce/testfs

+* Injecting faults via fuzzing is a really good way to poke holes in even good embedded code